rhobs/configuration/docs/sop/telemeter.md

     1. Check the logs - anything suspicious?
     1. Check the ServiceMonitors.
 1. If the problem persists then escalate with [PagerDuty to the Telemetry](https://redhat.pagerduty.com/teams/PQL1RZA/subteams) team to help in the investigation.

 ---

+## TelemeterUploadErrorBudgetBurning

+Please check the [UploadHandlerErrorsHigh](#uploadhandlererrorshigh) alert below!
+Both alert on the same underlying symptoms.

+_Note: Soon this new alert will replace the inferior one below._

+---